Coccothrinax hioramii

-Coccothrinax hioramii is a palm which is endemic to eastern Cuba, in open sandy coastal areas.
+Coccothrinax hioramii is a species of flowering plant in the palm family, Arecaceae.
+It is endemic to eastern Cuba, in open sandy coastal areas.
 Like other members of the genus, C. hioramii is a fan palm.
 Trees are single-stemmed, between 6 and 12 metres tall with stems 7 to 15 centimetres in diameter.
 The fruit is black, 0.9–1.1 cm in diameter.

 Henderson and colleagues spelled the name C. hiorami.